Arigatonic/Sapiens-Infinity-Project/Sapiens-Infinity-Project/README.md

 ##02.03.17:##
 * Finished Web-Services Layer
 * Adding a com.social.web.utils package to support the web-services.
-  This mainly includes Service Control to manage better the connection with the Service layer with minimum Code Redundency.
+  This mainly includes Service Control to manage better the connection with the Service layer with a minimum code redundency.

 ##24.02.17:##
 * Finished Service layer tests.